Automobile insurance policies have several components, but there are two main parts that help you find the cheapest cars to insure.

 One of the two main parts is the liability insurance.
 It covers the possible costs you would incur if you harm (in an accident) some one's property, or their personal human body or other person's human body, which might be riding in their vehicle.
 In other words, "your liability"; the word liability, in simple terminology, means "What I owe you because I harmed you or your property."

 Generally, the liability cost for a policy is the same, no matter what type of auto you are driving.
-Some policies may offer Property Damage Liability discounts based upon safety features on your car.
+Some policies may offer discounts based on safety features on your car.
 Liability claims cost less when safety features are installed so the companies offer lower premiums for safer cars.

 The second major portion of an auto policy is called "Comprehensive & Collision", or "Physical Damage".